Theodore McCarrick: Archbishop of Newark

 McCarrick became known as an advocate for social justice, once saying, "[T]he Church cannot be authentic unless it takes care of the poor, the newcomers, the needy."
 During the 1980s, he served as an official observer to the Helsinki Commission and the Conference on Security and Co-operation in Europe at the behest of the U.S. State Department.
 In 1988, he participated in an interfaith meeting with Fidel Castro to promote religious freedom in Cuba, the first meeting of its kind subsequent to the fall of Fulgencio Batista.
 McCarrick, as a representative of Irish immigrant families, was chosen to be placed in the Ellis Island Hall of Fame on December 8, 1990.

 Within the United States Conference of Catholic Bishops (USCCB), he served as chairman of the Committee on Aid to the Church in Central and Eastern Europe from 1992 to 1997.
 In this capacity, he visited such countries as Serbia and Montenegro, the Baltics, and Kazakhstan.
 He was twice elected to head the USCCB's Committee on Migration, and once asked the United States Congress "to recognize and support the important task of nurturing new citizens so that they may begin to play a full role in the future of this nation."
 He later became a member of the Pontifical Council for the Pastoral Care of Migrants and Itinerant Peoples.

 He was elected chairman of the Bishops' Committee on International Policy in 1996.
 He visited Bosnia (which he described as "reminiscent of the Holocaust"), China, Poland, Romania, Russia, Rwanda, and Switzerland.
 Joined by Secretary of Labor Alexis Herman, he announced an initiative in 1997 to assure that Catholic school uniforms in his archdiocese would not be manufactured in sweatshops.
-In 1998, in addition to his duties as archbishop, McCarrick was designated as superior of the Roman Catholic Mission sui iuris of the Turks and Caicos Islands; he delegated this mission to priests of the Neocatechumenal Way.
+In 1998, in addition to his duties as archbishop, McCarrick was designated as superior of the Catholic Mission sui iuris of the Turks and Caicos Islands; he delegated this mission to priests of the Neocatechumenal Way.